tripal/docker-tripal-centos/tripal-v3/README.md

-## `docker-tripal-centos` image
+## `docker-tripal-v3` image

-The `docker-tripal-centos` image has Tripal v3 installed on centos system.
-It also runs an elasticsearch cluster.
-The chado v1.3 has been installed and control vocabularies have been loaded.
+The `docker-tripal-v3` image has Tripal v3 installed on centos system.
+It also runs an Elasticsearch cluster.
+The chado v1.3 has been installed and site preparation step executed.
 To run a Tripal instance, you just need to run the following command:

 ```